MobileChromeApps/cordova-app-harness/README.md

 ## Using the Chrome App Developer Tool

 1. Run the Chrome App Developer Tool on a device or simulator.
-2. Navigate to your app directory and deploy using the `cca push` command.
+2. Navigate to your app directory and deploy using the `cca push --target=IP_ADDRESS` command.

     **Note:** You can find more on cca [here](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/Installation.md#install-the-cca-command-line-tool).